birdoffire1549/TempBuddy_Control/README.md

 # TempBuddy Control
 ## Overview
-> Document Last updated for:
+> Document Last Updated for:
 > Firmware Version: 5.1.1

 This software was written to be utilized by an ESP8266 Device in a specialized hardware configuration known as a TempBuddy Control Unit.
 It is also intended that this unit be operated in conjunction with a TempBuddy Sensor device, however the Sensor is not required as this unit still provides functionality and usefullness without it.